coder/coder/docs/networking.md

 are relayed through the coder server.
 Web terminal <-> workspace connections are an exception and may be direct.

-In general, [port forwarding](./networking/port-forwarding.md) web apps will be faster.
+In general, [port forwarding](./networking/port-forwarding.md) web apps is faster than connecting to them through the dashboard.

 ## 🌎 Geo-distribution